MENU

 • Family: Asteraceae

-Throughout history, dandelions have been admired for their resilience and beauty.
-The sight of dandelion seeds drifting on the wind has inspired poetry and stories, symbolizing change and the passage of time.
+The image of dandelion seeds carried away by the wind has often appeared in poetry and stories, symbolizing the passage of time in nature.

 Gardening Advice